xCounsel/adminpays/index.md

 ---
 layout: page
-title: Get a compensation from a domain owner or admin in Russia!
+title: Get a compensation from a domain owner in Russia!
 sitemap: false
 ---